secnot/django-param-field/README.md

 inscription: Text-> max_length:30
 ```

-and generate the django equivalent form whenever you want it.
+and generate the django equivalent form as needed:

 ```python
 from django import forms